 Check your iPhone settings

 - Turn airplane mode on and off.
-Tap Settings > Enable Airplane Mode, wait five seconds, then turn airplane mode off.
+Go to Settings and turn on Airplane Mode, wait five seconds, then turn airplane mode off.

 - Check your Do Not Disturb settings.
-Tap Settings > Do Not Disturb.
+Go to Settings > Do Not Disturb.

 - Check for any blocked phone numbers.
-Tap Settings > Phone > Blocked.
+Go to Settings > Phone > Call Blocking & Identification.

 - See if Call Forwarding is turned on.
-Tap Settings > Phone > Call Forwarding.
+Go to Settings > Phone > Call Forwarding.

 Update your software